SQL Server Source Connector (Debezium) Configuration Properties

 • Type: int

-Specifies whether the connector should ignore malformed or unknown database statements or stop processing so a human can fix the issue.
+A Boolean value that specifies whether the connector should ignore malformed or unknown database statements or stop processing so a human can fix the issue.
+The safe default is false.
+Skipping should be used only with care as it can lead to data loss or mangling when the binlog is being processed.

 • Type: boolean